-The family medicine elective will allow the student to expand their involvement and enhance their experience with primary care.
-The student will receive a well-rounded understanding of the day-to-day operations of family medicine.
-Students will be given the Opportunity to evaluate patients and carry out appropriate treatment under the guidance of the physician faculty.
+The Family Medicine elective will allow the student to expand their involvement and enhance their experience with primary care.
+The student will receive a well-rounded understanding of the day-to-day operations of a family practice.
+Students will be given the opportunity to evaluate patients and carry out appropriate treatment under the guidance of physician faculty.